ab5525/pynascar/README.md

 ## Overview

-`pynascar` is a Python package for nascar race data acquisition.
-Read the [Full Documentation](https://github.com/ab5525) for all data functions and types.
+`pynascar` is a Python package for nascar race data acquisition and hopefully analysis

 ## Installation